 “Simplicity boils down to two steps: Identify the essential.
 Eliminate the rest.”

-What to Look for in Minimalist Budgeting Tools
+What to Look for in Simple Budgeting Tools

-Choosing the right minimalist budgeting tools is all about keeping it simple.
+Choosing the right tools is all about keeping it simple.
 You want something that’s a breeze for beginners and doesn’t throw a ton of extras at you.
 Here’s the deal:

 - Dead Easy to Use: Pick tools with navigation that feels like a walk in the park.